BitSeal

 11. Security and breach notification

-We use commercially reasonable measures to protect the data we process, including encryption in transit (TLS), encryption at rest through our cloud subprocessors, restricted access to signing keys held as Vercel environment variables, Neon connection strings held as server-only secrets that deny direct client access to the ledger, and a Cloudflare Turnstile layer in front of submission and verification endpoints.
+We use commercially reasonable measures to protect the data we process, including encryption in transit (TLS), encryption at rest through our cloud subprocessors, the Authority signing key held inside AWS KMS hardware-backed custody and callable only via the kms:Sign API by a single narrow IAM principal, database connection strings held as server-only secrets that deny direct client access to the ledger, and a bot-protection challenge in front of submission and verification endpoints.

 If we learn of a personal-data breach affecting BitSeal, we will notify affected individuals and the relevant authorities within the timeframes required by applicable law, including seventy-two hours under Article 33 of the GDPR where feasible.